DreadPirateLynx/input-remapper-xautopresets/README.md

 *- YouTube -*=Media
 ```
 In this example, when using the FireDragon web browser (Class Name `firedragon`), any time a browser tab which includes the string
-`"- YouTube -"` is active, the "Media" preset will be enabled on this device.
+`- YouTube -` is active, the `Media.json` will be enabled on this device.
 For all other tabs, the "FireDragon" preset will be enabled

 ### input-remapper-xautopresets.service
 You can modify `Environment=DISPLAY=:0` to limit which displays the service monitors.
 Avoid other modifications unless you know what you're doing.